-Broken Boxes Podcast is proud to present this episode as the seventh installation in a series of interviews featuring artists and their respondents from the socially engaged project #callresponse.
+Broken Boxes Podcast is proud to present this episode featuring Marcia Crosby, Tsimshian-Haida writer, art historian, and educator from British Columbia and respondent for Tania Willard.
+This is the 8th installation in a series of interviews featuring participants and their respondents from the socially engaged project #callresponse.

 Here is the conversation with Marcia Crosby:

 Music featured in this episode by Laura Ortman